sourcegraph/handbook/content/engineering/continuous_releasability.md

 - Have a plan for quickly testing and fixing any issues that arise immediately after merging into `main`.
 - Make the change as much in advance of the release date as possible.

+## Build Sheriff

+Because contributing healthy code is a responsibility shared by all engineers at Sourcegraph, we use OpsGenie to schedule a weekly Build Sheriff rotation that assignes engineering teams the responsiblity of monitoring the [main pipeline](https://buildkite.com/sourcegraph/sourcegraph).
+Engineering Managers will be tagged in the rotations and can decide with their teams the best way to assign responsibilities during their week on call.

+For each day on rotation, the Build Sheriff will monitor the main pipeline by checking for failures in the #buildkite-main channel.
+If a build has failed, the Build Sheriff will follow the processes specified in the [CI Playbook](incidents/playbooks/ci.md).

+**Note**: It is _not_ the responsibility of the Build Sheriff to fix PRs that cause a build failure.
+The team/person that merged the PR is responsible for resolving the issue once they've been made aware of it.